Drying and Dewatering: reducing cost, improving quality

 Our portfolio

+We employ a comprehensive strategy that initiates projects that span the entire value chain.
+Our aim is to bring together relevant stakeholders to promote cooperation between these crucial entities.
 Previous projects have yielded significant progress, enhancing our comprehension of the fundamental principles governing drying and measures to reduce energy consumption.
-In all of our projects, the interaction between industry and academia is key.
+In all of our projects, the interaction between industry, research institutes and tech providers is key.
 We aim to realize cost-effective R&D and ensure the effective and rapid transfer of technology from the laboratory to industrial practice.
+The impact that we aim for in our Drying and Dewatering Program projects is described in more detail on the project pages of our running and finalized ISPT projects.

 Partnership with the Dutch Drying Community (NWGD)

 Within our program Drying and Dewatering we work in close partnership with the Dutch working society on drying: Nederlandse Werkgroep Drogen (NWGD).
 We have the joint ambition of innovating the area of drying technology in the Netherlands.
-NWGD stimulates the development and application of sustainable drying technology by connecting experts, amongst others via networking events.